Shyiskawaii/blog-test/index.md

 - Now connect your Phone to your PC via your charging cable.
 - Open your phone internal storage and go find `Android/Data/`.
 - The will be a file called `/com.Reflektone.AstroDX/` there (if not then you need to open AstroDX so it can be set up).
-- Copy the chart you have downloaded and put it in `Android/Data/com.Reflektone.AstroDX/files/levels`.
+- Copy the chart you have downloaded and paste it in `Android/Data/com.Reflektone.AstroDX/files/levels`.

 ### Step 3: Setting up
 Because AstroDX v2.0 is really unstable so you need to know these setting to make the game enjoyable.